navaneeth-rajagopalan/ccc-assmt2-web-app/README.md

 ## Data visualisation

-While reading a research paper, I stumbled accross [D3.js](https://d3js.org/) which is a Browser-Based JavaScript library for visualization.
+While reading a research paper, I stumbled accross [D3.js](https://d3js.org/) which is a Browser-Based JavaScript library for visualisation.
+The paper states that 'a browser's ability to deal with large datasets is limited - in practice a few megabytes at the most', which means we will need to aggregate the data before we visualise it.

 ## Further help